carpentries-incubator/pangenomics/_episodes/11-tda-in-pangenomes2.md

 ~~~
 {: .language-python}

-we used the previosuly function and calcultate de persitence and plot
+we used the previous function and calculate de persistence and plot
 ~~~
-persistence_1=complejo(matrix_dintancia_1)
+persistence_1=complejo(matrix_distancia_1)
 gd.plot_persistence_barcode(persistence_1)
 ~~~
 {: .language-python}